Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

     Navigation Testing
     -----------------------------------
     1. Make sure navigation and footer links work on all pages and in mobile view.
-    2. Make sure Product Page and Free Reward Page only allow "Logged In" Users to use the functions. ( Can't check out and Quiz is disabled )
+    2. Make sure Product Page and Free Reward Page only allow "Logged In" players to use the functions. ( Can't check out and Quiz is disabled )

     Account Page Testing
     -----------------------------------
     1. Test Account Creation, Make sure it detects empty fields , existing emails or missing @ sign for email.
 If it succeed in creating , check Account Collection and Tiersystem Collection for new data.
     2. Check for Unique Email , test this by creating an account with test@gmail.com (already exists in the database) , it will alert the user via a window alert.
-    3. For Logging In , Make sure users can only log in with existing emails and its correct password.
-After logging in, Users will directed to the Home Page
+    3. For Logging In , Make sure players can only log in with existing emails and its correct password.
+After logging in, players will directed to the Home Page

     Home Page Testing
     -----------------------------------